The Bylaws specify how UAW Local 2865 functions and how we govern ourselves. Click here to view your elected Bylaws Committee members.

 Section 5.
 It shall be the duty of the Executive Board to see to it that all policies formulated by the membership, Joint Council or the Executive Board are duly executed.

 Section 6.
-The Executive Board shall decide upon requests by Campus Unit Chairs and Campus Recording Secretaries whether to advance a grievance to arbitration.
+The Executive Board shall decide upon request whether to advance a grievance to arbitration.

 Section 8.
-The Executive Board shall review each issue of the Local union paper, and the Local Union website, and where necessary shall take steps to bring the contents and policy of the paper and website into conformity with the policy of the International Union, as per Article 29, Section 7 of the UAW Constitution.
+The Executive Board shall review each communication issued on behalf of the Union, and the Local Union website, and where necessary shall take steps to bring the contents and policy of the messages and website into conformity with the policy of the International and Local Union, as per Article 29, Section 7 of the UAW Constitution.

 Section 1.
 The Local Union Joint Council shall consist of the Executive Board members of this Local, as well as the Head Stewards elected from each Campus Unit.

 Section 2.
-Each Campus Unit will elect one (1) more than one (1) Head Steward for each two hundred (200) members in good standing in the Campus Unit, or major fraction thereof, with a maximum of the number of Head Stewards to which the Campus Unit would be entitled if all individuals employed in the Campus Bargaining Unit were members in good standing, and a minimum of two (2).
+Each Campus Unit will elect one (1) more than one (1) Head Steward for each two hundred (200) in-unit members in good standing in the Campus Unit, or major fraction thereof, with a maximum of the number of Head Stewards to which the Campus Unit would be entitled if all individuals employed in the Campus Bargaining Unit were members in good standing.

-- Each Campus Unit will elect a Campus Unit Chair and a Campus Recording Secretary, who will serve as Head Stewards for the first four hundred (400) members of the Campus Unit.
+- Each Campus Unit will elect a Campus Unit Chair and a Campus Recording Secretary, who will serve as Joint Council officers and shall count towards the Head Steward apportionment for that Campus Unit.

 - Head Stewards will be elected by a simple majority of votes cast at the Campus Unit.
 Head Stewards will serve as Joint Council representatives for the Campus Unit.

 Section 3.
 The Campus Unit Chair and Campus Unit Recording Secretary will be the first two Joint Council representatives for the Campus Unit.
-In addition to the duties of a head steward, the Campus Unit Chair shall have general administrative responsibility for the Campus Unit, and shall chair the Campus Unit Bargaining Team.
+In addition to the duties of a head steward, the Campus Unit Chair shall have general administrative responsibility for the Campus Unit, and shall serve on the Local’s Bargaining Team.
 In addition to the duties of a head steward, the Campus Unit Recording Secretary shall take minutes at Campus Unit meetings.

 Section 4.
-Campus Unit Chairs, Campus Unit Recording Secretaries, and other Head Stewards will serve two (2) year terms.
+Campus Unit Chairs, Campus Unit Recording Secretaries, and other Head Stewards will serve three (3) year terms.

 Section 5.
 The membership of each unit shall be computed twice a year during the months of December and April.
 This computation is for the purpose of determining Campus representation to the Joint Council and apportionment of stewards.
-In the event that the computation would reduce the number of Joint Council representatives from a Campus Unit, that reduction will not take place until there is a Joint Council vacancy from that Campus Unit or the next recomputation, whichever is first.
+In the event that the computation would reduce the number of Joint Council representatives from a Campus Unit, that reduction will not take place until there is a Joint Council vacancy from that Campus Unit.

 Section 6.
 The officers of the Joint Council shall be the regularly elected officers of the Local Union.